FactorySimPy/FactorySimPy/docs/examples.md

 ***Here's an example that shows how to interconnect a source to a machine using buffers and pass a python function or a generator instance as parameter.***

-To choose an incoming edge to pull an item from, the nodes utilises the strategy specified in the parameter `in_edge_selection`.
-Similarly, to select an outgoing edge, to push the item to, nodes uses the method specified in `out_edge_selection` parameter.
-These parameters can be a constant integer value (one of the edge indices), or one of the methods available in the package (passed as a string; listed below) or a Python function or a generator function instance provided by the user.
-User-provided function should return or yield an edge index.
-If the function depends on any of the node attributes, users can pass `None` to these parameters at the time of node creation and later initialise the parameter with the reference to the function.
-This is illustrated in the examples shown below.
-Various options available in the package for `in_edge_selection` and `out_edge_selection` include:

-- "RANDOM": Selects a random out edge.
-- "ROUND_ROBIN": Selects out edges in a round-robin manner.
-- "FIRST_AVAILABLE": Selects the first out edge that can accept an item.

 In the example below, the sources generate items and puts it into its outgoing buffer.
 Machine picks this item and processes it and puts it another buffer.
 It choses the input edge and output edge based on the values yielded from function specified in `in_edge_selection` parameter and `out_edge_selection` parameter.
 Generator function instances are passed as input to parameters in this example.
 Sink is used to remove the finished items from the respective buffers.